 - Dates: All signatures require a date (00/00/00).
-Exception: If a Progress Note date of service and date the note was written are the same, the date of service is sufficient.
-(BHCSQA09) - Late entries: It is the expectation of the MHP that all entries be written within 1 working day.
-Supervisory sign off must happen within 5 working days.
-If an entry is late, provide complete signature using the date the late entry was written, not the date of service.
-(See above and "Progress Notes" below for more information.)
-(BHCSQAO9) - Completion Line: Nothing may be added within a document after it is signed.
+Exception: If a Progress Note date of service and date the note was written are the same, the date of service is sufficient. - Late entries: Provide complete signature using the date the late entry was written, not the date of service.
+(See above and "Progress Notes" below for more information.) - Completion Line: Nothing may be added within a document after it is signed.
 To indicate the end of an entry, draw a line up to the signature (n/a for electronic signatures).
 If additional information must be added, write an addendum.
 (BHCSQAO9) - Addendums: Include complete signature (see above).
 (BHCSQA09)

-1. Psychiatric Diagnostic Evals (Initial Assessments) (DMHcontract2)
+1. Initial Assessments (DMHcontract2)